chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 ## Data Migration

-There are numerous strategies and tools to migrate your data from on-premise to Azure.
-[Reference document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/design-elt-data-loading)
+There are numerous strategies and tools to migrate your data from on-premise to Azure [Reference document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/design-elt-data-loading)

 Becasuse the size of this sample database is small, we will take the simplist strategy for this lab; Bulk Copy Program.
 You will run BCP commands from the
 SQL Server Virtual Machine that hosts the OLAP database.
 BCP export will extract the data to a txt file on your local machine.
 BCP import will be run from the same Virtual